 Figure 26 - The high-level view of Romulus-N1, which depicts the processing of 2a associated data and m message blocks.
-L denotes the 56-bit LFSR that counts the number of processed blocks, and d denotes a single byte domain separator followed by $0^{64}$ .
+Using the the the total the total term of the term of term

-Romulus handles odd and even authenticated data blocks differently; the odd blocks are input to $\rho$ , and even blocks are fed to the nonce port of the block cipher, as the underlying cipher SKINNY-128-384 has a 384-bit long tweakey.
+Romulus handles odd and even authenticated data block, differently; the odd blocks are input to ρ , and even blocks are fed to the nonce port of the block eighter as the underlying cipher SKINNY-128-384 has a 384-bit long tweakey.
 The actual AEAD nonce is not used before all authenticated data blocks are processed, and later used as block cipher nonce while message blocks are encrypted.
 A 56-bit LFSR is also a part of the tweakey for SKINNY calls, and keeps the count of authenticated data and message block fed to the AEAD circuit since the beginning of the AE operation.

-Figure 26 describes the three phases a full AEAD operation passes through, namely processing of (1) associated data, (2) nonce and (3) message blocks.
+Figure 26 describes the three phases and AEAD operation passes through, namely processing of (1) associated data, (2) nonce and (3) housing blocks.